CharuManivannan/Generalization---an-issue-in-Sketch-map-alignment/README.md

  On successful running of the script, you should be able to get two results .
-One is the **Agreement Score** : agreement score for whole data and the other is the **scoreMatrix** : agreement score for each set of Sketch map.
+One is the pabak analysis for sketch map and the other is for metric map.
+Both of these values are found in Table 8 of the paper.